michalk-k/Home-Assistant-TimscaleDB/timeseries.md

 ;
 ```

-## median surrounded by Min-Max Graph
+## Median surrounded by Min-Max Graph

 With ready to use tools, let's create our first visuzalization.